Mohamed495104/Mohamed495104/README.md

 - 🎓 Postgraduate Web Development student at Conestoga College
 - 💼 Former Systems Engineer at Infosys with strong knowledge of **Agile SDLC**, Customer Relationship Management(CRM), and cross-team collaboration
 - 🚀 I enjoy building **scalable web apps, e-commerce platforms, and digital solutions** that deliver real business impact
-- ✨ Passionate about turning **Software Development & always excited to explore the tech in deep**
+- ✨ Passionate about **Software Development & always excited to explore the tech in deep**

 ## 💻 Tech Stack